acm-cui/website-cui2022/README.md

-<h1 style="text-align: center;">Conversational User Interfaces<br>2022 Conference Website</h1>
+<h1 style="text-align: center;">Conversational User Interfaces<br>2021 Conference Website</h1>

-This is the 2022 conference website.
+This is the 2021 conference website.
 The website is built uising [Jekyll](https://jekyllrb.com "Jekyll website"), a static website building software written in Ruby.
 This repository contains the source the website.

 Every time a new push/pull request is merged into the main branch of this repository, the website is rebuilt from scratch.
 The built website is copied them into the [main repository for the website](https://github.com/cui-series/conversationaluserinterfaces.org "Main CUI repository"), that the domain conversationaluserinterfaces.org points to.
 You can also edit this website online through GitHub and the changes will be made to the live website.

-To keep all the websites in separate repositories, when you push to this repository Jekyll source, a web hook triggers a pull request of the repository, a Jekyll build for production, and a push to the main conversationaluserinterfaces.org repository.

-## Previous conferences

-You should be able to access the [CUI 2021 source on GitHub](https://github.com/cui-series/websrc-cui2021).
-Feel free to steal any/all the implementation.
+Please do not push to the main repository for the website as changes may be automatically overridden when the website is next rebuilt.

 ## Building the website manually